w3f/polkadot-wiki/docs/learn/learn-accounts.md

 :::info User friendly wallets

-Create your Polkadot accounts with any of the secure and user-friendly wallet listed on the [Polkadot website](https://www.polkadot.network/ecosystem/wallets/).
+Create your Polkadot accounts with any of the secure and user-friendly wallets listed on the [Polkadot website](https://www.polkadot.network/ecosystem/wallets/).

 See the [Wallets](./wallets-index) section for more information about different wallet options